Subscribe to ‘Words Of Hope’

 Background

-Amos Trust’s Climate and Gender Fellowship Programme emerged from a powerful Climate Conference in Cambridge in 2019, where over 30 organisations and activists came together (see the above film).
-From this gathering, three key goals emerged:
+Amos Trust’s Climate was born from a powerful climate conference in Cambridge in 2019, where over 30 organisations and activists gathered to tackle the climate crisis.

 We work alongside grass-roots partners in Palestine, South Africa, Nicaragua, Burundi, India and Tanzania.